willhshwang/COS568-DistLM-SP25/README.md

 ## [Optional] Part 4: Benchmarking Data Parallel Training

 In this optional section, your task is to benchmark and profile the communication aspect of data parallel training and observe how application-level hyperparameters (e.g. batch size and precision level) affect system performance.
-In your code for task 2(b), before you perform an `all_reduce`, record the shape/dimension and the data type (e.g. `float32`) of the tensor being communicated between nodes.
+In your code for task 2(b), before you perform an `torch.distributed.all_reduce`, record the shape/dimension and the data type (e.g. `float32`) of the tensor being communicated between nodes.
 Given this information, you should be able to calculate the size of the tensor in bytes (`size_in_bytes = num_elements * element_size`).
 Next, record the total amount of network traffic over an epoch.
 The expected amount of network traffic should equal `num_iterations * traffic_per_iteration` due to the iterative nature of ML training.
 You can do this by using Linux CLI tools like [dstat](https://linux.die.net/man/1/dstat) to generate network traffic statistics and export them into a csv file.
 Other similar tools include [tshark](https://www.wireshark.org/docs/man-pages/tshark.html), [tcpdump](https://www.tcpdump.org/manpages/tcpdump.1.html), etc.

-**Task 4:** Adjust the batch size (e.g. reduce it from 64 to 32 and 16) and observe how the network traffic (aggregated over an epoch) and tensor size (for every `all_reduce`) changes.
+**Task 4:** Adjust the batch size (e.g. reduce it from 64 to 32 and 16) and observe how the network traffic (aggregated over an epoch) and tensor size (for every `torch.distributed.all_reduce`) changes.
 Compare your observed traffic with the expected amount of traffic.
 Reason about the difference (or the lack of difference) of training runs with different batch sizes.

 ## Deliverables

 A *brief* report in PDF format (filename: `$NetID$_$firstname$_$lastname$.pdf`) and the code for each task.
 Please compress your source code into a .zip file and upload it to Gradescope.

 In the report, include the following content:
-- Run task 1 and report the evaluation metric after every epoch.
+- Task 1: Run experiements for 3 epochs and report the evaluation metric after every epoch.
-- Run each task for 40 iterations (40 minibatches of data).
+- Task 2, 3: Run each task for 1 epoch rather than 3 epochs.
 Discard the timings of the first iteration and report the average time per iteration for the remaining iterations for each task (2(a), 2(b), and 3).
 To time your code, see [this](https://realpython.com/python-timer/).
 - Reason about the difference (or the lack of difference) among different setups.
 Feel free to refer to the [PyTorch Distributed [VLDB '18]](https://arxiv.org/pdf/2006.15704.pdf) paper for more context.
 - Comment on the scalability of distributed ML based on your results.
 - [Optional] If you chose to do task 4, include a comparison of the network traffic in different setups and your reasoning of the differences.